Acne is a universal skin condition that affects people of all ages, ethnicities, and backgrounds, manifesting in various forms and intensities.

-This type of acne typically presents itself as a few pustules here and there and is triggered by sweat, friction, and pressure on the skin.
+Acne mechanica is a type of acne that typically presents itself as a few pustules here and there and is triggered by sweat, friction, and pressure on the skin.

 What is Acne Mechanica?

-Acne mechanica is a specific form of acne that is triggered when the skin is under pressure or being rubbed against heavy clothing or protective gear.
+Acne mechanica is a form of acne that appears on the face and body when the skin is under pressure or rubbed against heavy clothing or protective gear.

-It is defined as being an acne eruption in areas of friction, pressure, stretching, constant rubbing, and pinching of the area where the lesions can be seen.
+It is defined as frictional acne that erupts due to friction, pressure, stretching, rubbing, and pinching of the area where the lesions can be seen.

-It can develop anywhere on the face or body.
-Dermatologists have even discovered cases of this condition caused by friction between the thighs of people who suffer from obesity.
+Dermatologists have even discovered cases of acne mechanica caused by friction between the thighs in people who suffer from obesity.

-Acne mechanica presents itself as angry and inflamed pustules that pop up on the back, shoulders, chest, thigs, and forehead.
+Acne mechanica presents itself as angry and inflamed pustules on the back, shoulders, chest, thighs, and forehead.